nubenetes/awesome-kubernetes/docs/jenkins-alternatives.md

 * [harness.io: Best Spinnaker Alternatives to Consider](https://harness.io/blog/continuous-delivery/spinnaker-alternatives/)
 * [armory.io: Build a Deployment Pipeline with Spinnaker on Kubernetes](https://www.armory.io/blog/build-a-deployment-pipeline-with-spinnaker-on-kubernetes/)
 * [jenkins-x.io: Traces for your pipelines](https://jenkins-x.io/blog/2021/04/08/jx3-pipeline-trace/) Jenkins X v3 now comes with tracing support for your pipelines out of the box,using Grafana and Tempo directly to store and visualize traces.
+* [gspann.com: Significance of Using Spinnaker When Adopting a Kubernetes Environment 🌟](https://www.gspann.com/resources/blogs/significance-of-using-spinnaker-when-adopting-a-kubernetes-environment/) Spinnaker acts as a multi-cloud deployment tool to support continuous workflows in a Kubernetes nvironment.
+Understand the Spinnaker architecture and learn about the best practices that can help you better deploy applications on Kubernetes clusters.

 ### ArgoCD
 * [ArgoCD](argocd.md) Declarative GitOps CD for Kubernetes